mestu118/survey_automation/README.md

 # Survey Automation
-Survey Automation using Qualtrics API
+Survey Automation using Qualtrics API and Google Sheets API.
+Using Google Sheet with corresponding questions and images will automate the survey creation process.

 # Requirements